Law Enforcement Police Officer

 Grant Funded Position

-*The Puyallup Tribe of Indians provides a generous benefits package that includes employer paid medical, dental, vision, life insurance, a retirement/401(k) plan with profit sharing, paid holidays, and paid time off including birthday leave.
+*In addition to salary, the Puyallup Tribe of Indians provides a generous benefits package that includes employer paid medical, dental, vision, life insurance, a retirement/401(k) plan with profit sharing, paid holidays, and paid time off including birthday leave.

 Responsible for the enforcement of all tribal laws and regulations which shall include both land and marine areas which are under tribal jurisdiction.
 The police officer should possess understanding of sovereignty, tribal regulations and the need for their enforcement.